alicegherbison/alicegherbison.com/content/_index.md

 I'm **Alice**, a **user experience developer** based in Edinburgh, Scotland.

-I'm currently available for work and am seeking a **front end development** role where I can use my user experience design skills.
+I'm currently available for work and am seeking a **front end development** role in a supportive environment where my user experience design skills are valued.

 I'm skilled in: